 Deutsche Bank will tap pools of capital like private wealth as it looks to more innovative solutions to fund Saudi Arabia's projects and government-led initiatives under the Vision 2030, said Jamal Al Kishi, CEO, Middle East & Africa.

 "We see a lot of opportunity for us in Deutsche Bank and across the industry to play a very pivotal role in intermediating and providing capital solutions to those initiatives, be it in the loan market, in debt capital markets, in the structured finance area, in the private credit space, and a whole lot of other more innovative mechanisms that should be introduced in Saudi Arabia.
-Because most definitely, those will go some way towards addressing some of the funding needs that will be required to realise that wonderful vision [Vision 2030]," he told Zawya in a recent interview.
+Most definitely, those will go some way towards addressing some of the funding needs that will be required to realise that wonderful vision [Vision 2030]," he told Zawya in a recent interview.

 The oil-rich Saudi Arabia has rolled out a social and economic transformation programme under Vision 2030.
 To accomplish this objective, the kingdom plans to build large-scale mega and giga projects, including the ambitious urban development known as Neom on the Red Sea coast.
 According to new report by real estate consultancy Knight Frank, the total value of real estate and infrastructure projects unveiled in Saudi Arabia since 2016 is now $1.3 trillion, up 4% on this time last year.